 Role of the government...

-Even the American academics schooled are proponents of planned economy.
+Other American academics schooled were proponents of planned economy.

 “Unwilling to be a remnant of a bygone age in a time of greatness’ and offering voluntarily to participate in the remolding of his own ideas.
 Mao Zedong replied immediately welcoming his decision.
 Subsequently Fung (Feng) went to a village and participated in the land reform work for a period.”

-During the land reform, many intellectuals go to the rural areas, a place most of them never have been.
-In her autobiography Frances Wong born in Hong Kong writes about her motives to go to China:
+During the land reform, many intellectuals went to the rural areas, a place most of them never have been.
+In her autobiography Frances Wong born in Hong Kong wrote about her motives to go back to China:

 “In 1949, shortly after the Communists took over the reins of mainland China, I went back to Guangzhou… I walked all the way for seven days.
 Why did I go back to China at a time when millions were fleeing the country?
 Would I do it again if I could relive my life once more?
 Those were questions many friends have asked me.
 I suppose when I was in my twenties, I was naïve, adventurous, romantic, a little patriotic and also primarily,